Azure-Samples/communication-services-dotnet-quickstarts/CallAutomation_OutboundCalling/readme.md

 ### Run app locally

-1. Run the `CallAutomation_OutboundCalling` project in debug mode
+1. Run the `CallAutomation_OutboundCalling` project with `dotnet run`
-2. Browser should pop up with swagger UI, If using Visual studio dev tunnels note the app base url and update it in the Program.cs file `(callbackUriHost)`
+2. Open `http://localhost:8080/swagger/index.html` or your dev tunnel url in browser
-3. To initiate the call, from the swagger ui execute the `/api/outboundCall` endpoint or make a Http post request to `https://<callbackUriHost>/api/outboundCall`
+3. To initiate the call, from the swagger ui execute the `/outboundCall` endpoint or make a Http post request to `<callbackUriHost>/outboundCall`